INSIGHT-Darkness at dawn: the fragile plan to rescue Greece

 NO ROOM FOR ERROR

-"This is not a done deal by any means," said another EU
+"This is not a done deal by any means," said one senior

 official who has negotiated with Tsipras's leftist government